AmbulnzLLC/devops-scratch/deploy-docs/readme.md

 proceeding to step 6.

 ## Step 5: Create Target Groups
+TODO: Rewrite this section to explain how to create and attach rules for the relay and API servers.
+Also, health checks should be on appropriate ports.

+Requires rules for both HTTPS and HTTP.

 In order for your load balancer to correctly target all three services with both HTTP and HTTPS, it will require a number of target groups.
 These are created in the [Target Group Console]( https://us-west-2.console.aws.amazon.com/ec2/v2/home?region=us-west-2#TargetGroups:).

+Each load balancer requires eight target groups - one set of four for HTTP and one for HTTPS.
+These will be routes for:

+ * the webrequester at /
+ * the relay server at /relay
+ * the REST server at /api
+ * an additional entry for the REST server at /catalog (TODO: Correct this.)

 ## Step 6: Construct a Load Balancer

-TODO: Rewrite this section to explain how to create and attach rules for the relay and API servers.
-Also, health checks should be on appropriate ports.

-Requires rules for both HTTPS and HTTP.

 Navigate to the [AWS EC2 control panel](https://us-west-2.console.aws.amazon.com/ec2/v2/home?region=us-west-2), navigate to load balancers, and create a load balancer.
 On the first screen of the wizard, select "Application Load Balancer"